 - Make sure the encoding is explicitly set either in the HTTP Content-Type header or in the XML declaration.

 - Make sure your document is served with caching information (“Expires” or “Cache-Control” header) By providing caching information makes it quicker and cheaper to load pages and helps mobile browsers reduce the number of network accesses.
-Caching information can be achieved either through server configuration, or within PHP scripts
+Caching information can be achieved either through server configuration or within PHP scripts

 - Make sure your document uses valid XHTML elements.
-Mobile browsers are more sensitive to ELEMENTS than desktop browsers, which could result in bad user experience, resulting in bad bounce rate
+Mobile browsers are more sensitive to ELEMENTS than desktop browsers, which could result in bad user experience, resulting in a bad bounce rate

-- Become mobile image wise.
+- Become mobile image-wise.
 Images in formats other than GIF or JPEG may not work on some mobile browsers, specifically png images

-- You need to add width and height attributes that match the actual dimensions of an image, otherwise the browsers will reflow the page when the images have finished loading, its called, bad user experience
+- You need to add width and height attributes that match the actual dimensions of an image, otherwise, the browsers will reflow the page when the images have finished loading, its called, bad user experience

 - Do not rely on embedded objects or script.
 By using event attributes results in scripts and content in a page been mixed.
 Rather register the events listeners in the script, separated from the content of the page